Obsessed (2009 film)

 Obsessed is a 2009 American psychological thriller film directed by Steve Shill and written by David Loughery.
-Starring Idris Elba, Beyoncé Knowles, and Ali Larter, the film tells the story of Lisa (Larter), an office temp who develops unrequited feelings for her boss, Derek Charles (Elba), and repeatedly attempts to seduce him.
-Derek's wife, Sharon (Beyoncé), learns of Lisa's obsessive behavior, and suspects an affair.
-Obsessed was inspired by the work of directors Roman Polanski and Alfred Hitchcock, and its score was written by James Dooley.
-Lisa and Sharon were dressed in contrasting styles to reinforce their conflicting characters.
-It was released in the United States on April 24, 2009, by Sony Pictures Releasing through Screen Gems.
+Starring Idris Elba, Beyoncé and Ali Larter alongside Bruce McGill, Jerry O'Connell and Christine Lahti.
+The film follows Lisa Sheridan (Larter), an office temp who develops unrequited feelings for her boss, Derek Charles (Elba), and repeatedly attempts to seduce him.
+Derek's wife, Sharon (Beyoncé), learns of Lisa's escalating behavior and suspects her husband is having an affair.

-The film received generally negative reviews from critics, who criticized the absence of an explanation for Lisa's obsession with Derek, failure to explore the potential theme of interracial conflict between the Charles family, who are black, and Lisa, who is white, the comparisons to the 1987 film Fatal Attraction, and the fact that Derek did not yield to Lisa's seduction.
-However, the finale fight scene between Beyoncé and Larter's characters received positive reviews, and won the MTV Movie Award for Best Fight.
-Obsessed spent its first week atop the US box office, and grossed $73.8 million from theaters, internationally.
-Sony Pictures Home Entertainment released the film on home video on August 4, 2009, in the US and has sold 1.3 million DVDs, worth $21 million of consumer spending.
+Obsessed premiered at the School of Visual Arts on April 23, 2009, and was theatrically released in the United States the following day.
+The film was panned by critics, who criticized the absence of an explanation for Lisa's obsession with Derek, failure to explore the potential theme of interracial conflict between Lisa and the Charles family, and the fact that Derek did not yield to Lisa's seduction.
+It also drew unfavorable comparisons to Fatal Attraction (1987), although the climactic fight scene between Beyoncé and Larter was widely praised, winning the MTV Movie Award for Best Fight at the 2010 MTV Movie Awards.
+Despite the critical reception, the film was a modest success at the box office, grossing $73.8 million against its $20 million budget.

 Plot

-Derek Charles works for a finance company and lives with his wife, Sharon, with whom he has a two-year-old son, Kyle.
-While Derek is at work, he befriends a temporary worker, Lisa Sheridan.
-Believing Derek was flirting with her, Lisa tries to seduce Derek.
+Derek Charles works for a finance company and lives with his wife Sharon and their two-year-old son Kyle.
+While he is at work, he is friendly to a temp, Lisa Sheridan.
+Believing Derek was flirting with her, she tries to seduce him.

 Although Derek repeatedly rejects her, Lisa continues to pursue him, and makes sexual advances toward him at the office Christmas party.
-Later, she follows Derek to his car and flashes him until he forces her out of his car.
-Derek intends to report Lisa to his firm's human resource management, but learns that she has quit her job.
+Later, she follows him to his car and flashes him until he forces her out of his car.
+Derek intends to report Lisa to human resources, but learns that she has quit her job.

-Thinking that Lisa has given up, Derek is annoyed when he receives flirtatious emails from her.
-Derek and his workmates visit a resort for a conference.
-Lisa is also present and Derek confronts her, and she spikes his drink.
-Incapacitated, Derek is followed by Lisa into his hotel room.
-He confronts Lisa again the following day, and hours later discovers her lying naked in his bed after attempting suicide, and calls for an ambulance.
-After repeated attempts to reach Derek on his phone, Sharon finds him at the hospital and suspects that he and Lisa had an affair, as Lisa claims.
+Thinking that Lisa has given up, Derek is nervous when he receives flirtatious emails from her.
+He and his workmates visit a resort for a conference, where she shows up.
+When he confronts her, she spikes his drink.
+Incapacitated, she then follows him into his hotel room.

+Derek confronts Lisa again the following day, and hours later discovers her lying nude in his bed after attempting suicide, and calls for an ambulance.
+After repeated attempts to reach him on his phone, Sharon finds him at the hospital and suspects that he and Lisa had an affair, as Lisa claims.

 Detective Monica Reese questions Derek's fidelity to Sharon, but soon becomes skeptical of Lisa's claims due to inconsistencies in her story.
-Refusing to believe Derek, Sharon kicks him out of their house, and he moves into a separate apartment.
+Refusing to believe Derek, Sharon kicks him out of their house.